Montezuma Inspire Coalition Partners

 Dolores River Boating Advocates protects and enriches the recreational and ecological values of the Dolores River through advocacy, stewardship and education.

-Empower the youth in our community by fostering a lifelong passion for cycling.
+Empowering the youth in our community by fostering a lifelong passion for cycling.

 Horses and people working together to foster healthier communities.
 Uses Equine assisted therapy and growth learning programs to aid participants to gain confidence, pro social skills, or to increase mobility and balance.